mimblewimble/grin/doc/mmr.md

 In Grin, a lot of the data that gets hashed and stored in MMRs can eventually be removed.
-As this happens, the presence of some leaf hashes in the corresponding MMRs become unnecessary abd their hash can be removed.
+As this happens, the presence of some leaf hashes in the corresponding MMRs become unnecessary and their hash can be removed.
 When enough leaves are removed, the presence of their parents may become unnecessary as well.
 We can therefore prune a significant part of a MMR from the removal of its leaves.